 Like most foods, chicken tastes best when paired with a bottle of fine wine.
-However, when it comes to the type of wine you pair with chicken, there are specific considerations to consider the best wines to match your meal.

 If you are cooking spicy chicken dishes, an excellent way to compliment the rich flavours of the spice is through an aromatic white wine which will give it a fruity and light aftertaste that is ideal for spicy dishes.